Mihály Károlyi: Downfall of Károlyi government

 On 20 March 1919 the French presented the Vix Note ordering Hungarian troops further back into Hungary; it was widely assumed that the military lines would be the new frontiers.
 Károlyi and Prime Minister Dénes Berinkey were now in an untenable position.
 Although they did not want to accept this French demand, they were in no position to reject it either.
 On 21 March, Berinkey resigned.
 Károlyi then announced that only the Social Democrats could form a new government.
-Unknown to Károlyi, however, the Social Democrats had merged their party with the Communists led by Béla Kun.
+It was decided that an alliance would be sought with the Communists led by Béla Kun.
+Unbeknownst to Károlyi, the Democratic Socialists and the Communist Party came to the decision that Károlyi should be removed from power.
 Hours after Berinkey resigned, the newly merged Hungarian Socialist Party announced Károlyi's resignation and the formation of the Hungarian Soviet Republic.
 The liberal president Károlyi was arrested by the new Communist government on the first day.
 He managed to make his escape and flee to Paris in July 1919.